Nokia 105 (2019)

-Nokia 105 (2019), also known as Nokia 105 4th Edition, is a Nokia-branded feature phone made by HMD Global.
+Nokia 105 (2019), also known as Nokia 105 4th Edition, is a Nokia-branded feature phone developed by HMD Global.
 It was unveiled on 24 July 2019 alongside the Nokia 220 4G and released in September 2019.
-The phone is available in blue, pink and black.
+The phone is available in three colours; blue, pink and black.

-It uses the Series 30+ operating system.
+The phone uses the Series 30+ operating system.
 Connectivity is restricted to 2G services.

 With some versions of this new model, the T9 automatic dictionary is somewhat limited.

-The phone has many games accessible from the main menu, some of which can be played only a few times, then requiring purchase.
+The phone has many games accessible from the main menu, some of which can be played only a few times, requiring purchase.

+In February 2020, the phone received an iF Design Award 2020 by iF International Forum Design.